-The Planning Panel was established in April 2009 under the Land Planning and Development (Guernsey) Law, 2005 as an independent statutory body to determine appeals against planning decisions made by the Development & Planning Authority.
-From October 2017, the Panel will also handle appeals against decision s made by the Development & Planning Authority under the High Hedges (Guernsey) Law, 2016.
+The Planning Panel was established in April 2009 under the Land Planning and Development (Guernsey) Law, 2005 as an independent statutory body to determine appeals against planning decisions made by the Development & Planning Authority, including appeals against decisions made by the Development & Planning Authority under the High Hedges (Guernsey) Law, 2016.

 The Planning Panel

 - The Panel's Chairman is Mr David Harry and he also sits as an ordinary member on Planning Tribunal.
 Mr Stuart Fell is the Panel's Vice Chairman and he sits as a professional member and presides at Planning Tribunals.

-- Mr Jonathan King and Mrs Linda Write are also professional members and preside at Planning Tribunals.
+- Mr Jonathan King is also a professional member and presides at Planning Tribunals.

 - The other ordinary members are Advocate Mark Dunster, Mr George Jennings, Mr Roy Burke, Mr Keith Bell and Mr Ray Le Poidevin.

 - A Planning Tribunal is made up of one professional member, who also chairs any hearings, and two ordinary members.

 - Mrs Toni Airley is the Panel's Secretary and acts as the first point of contact for anybody considering an appeal.